AichaMsalek/Movie-Search-Website/README.md

 An api based website that is used to search for movies, and display the results.

 ### Installation
-Make sure Node.js is installed on your computer.
+-Make sure Node.js is installed on your computer.

-Install the dependencies: npm install
+-Install the dependencies: npm install

-Start the development server: npm start
+-Start the development server: npm start

 The application will be available at http://localhost:3000 in your web browser.